 (£0 Media Spend)

-Pride in 2020 was canceled but we’re Sticking with Pride – and so can you!
-Express yourself this Pride season and add our range of Digital Pride GIPHY stickers to your celebrations.
+We’re Sticking with Pride – and so can you!
+Express yourself this Pride season with our range of Digital Pride GIPHY stickers to your celebrations.
 Let’s keep the pride alive.

 Just as one might don a feather boa and sparkly hot pants to take part in the IRL pride celebrations we created a range of Digital Pride 2020 GIPHY stickers for our audience to augment their own Pride celebration content with, helping them feel part of the online celebrations and connected to one another.